Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 The project provides the following functionalities.
 - a boolean retrieval interface for law cases
-- a one-shot retrieval interface for law cases
-- a content-based retrieval interface for instruments of law cases
+- a vector-based retrieval interface for instruments of law cases
 - an option of sorting all law cases retrieved by some specific items
 - a pleasant frontend